sjanzou/pecos/documentation/devicetoclient.rst

 baud rate, parity, byte_size, stopbits, and timeout.
 The configuration file also defines if there are consecutive channels and/or single channels to be read.
 The consecutive channels use the read_registers() function and the single channels use the read_register().

+The scale factors for each device are also defined as a single string in the configuration file.
+The sensor type and name are each describe as a string.
 .. code-block:: json
 	"DeviceA": [
         {